 - rectify or correct your personal information, and

 - have your personal information removed (known as Erasure or the ‘right to be forgotten’).

 Where you have provided consent to be contacted or to receive a service, you will be entitled to withdraw that consent at any time.

 If you are at any point unhappy with the way that we handled your personal data, you can make a complaint to the Information Commissioner’s Office.

 To make changes to how we contact you, please contact Supporter Care at firstname.lastname@example.org.

-We use a third-party provider, Microsoft, to deliver our e-newsletters.
+We use a third-party provider, Mailchimp, to deliver our e-newsletters.
 We collect statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see Microsoft’s privacy notice.
+For more information, please see Mailchimp’s privacy notice.

 Approved by the board of Trustees 13th Oct 2023.